jspahrsummers/enemy-of-the-state/Enemy of the State.md

 	"Formatted dates should differ after a second")
 ```

-^ Let's say we wanted to verify that the formatted date includes seconds.
-We don't want to duplicate our formatting code in the tests, because that defeats the purpose, so a good test could be whether the formatted string differs after a second has passed.
+^ Let's say we want to verify that the formatted date includes seconds.
+We don't want to duplicate the date formatter in the tests, because that defeats the purpose.
+Instead, our test could be whether the formatted string is different after one second.

-^ In this regard, this test will do what we want, but it sucks that we have to sleep for a second.
-Or we could mock NSDate, but… gross.
+^ This test will do what we want, but it sucks that we have to sleep for a second.
+We could also mock NSDate, but… gross.

 ---